-The fix is to either upgrade MySQL to at least version 3.23.34 or, after running configure, remove the line #define HAVE_REALPATH from config.h before running make.
+The fix is to either upgrade MySQL to at least version 3.23.34 or, after running configure, remove the line #define HAVE\REALPATH from config.h before running make.

-BSD/OS Version 4.x Notes Note that this means that you can't symbolically link a database directories to another database directory or symbolic link a table to another database on BSDI.
+Note that this means that you can't symbolically link a database directories to another database directory or symbolic link a table to another database on BSDI.
 (Making a symbolic link to another disk is okay).

-Chapter 7 Other Unix Notes
+Chapter 7.
+Other Unix Notes